October 11, 2023

-Position: Maintaining ERISA as the primary legal framework for employer-sponsored benefit plans will support efficient plan administration and allow plan sponsors to devote more resources to employee compensation and benefits.
+ERISA and its preemption provisions have been instrumental in establishing a consistent and reliable statutory and regulatory structure for employer plan sponsors for nearly 50 years.
+Maintaining ERISA as the primary legal framework for employer-sponsored benefit plans will support efficient plan administration and allow plan sponsors to devote comprehensive and nationally consistent resources to employee compensation and benefits.
 Therefore, Business Group on Health supports:

-- Preserving ERISA as the primary law governing employer-sponsored benefit plans.
+- Preserving and strengthening ERISA as the primary law governing employer-sponsored benefit plans.

-- ERISA preemption of state and local laws that interfere with or impose costs on the administration of employer-sponsored benefit plans.
+- ERISA preemption of state and local laws that directly or indirectly interfere with or impose costs on the administration of employer-sponsored benefit plans.

-- Maintaining plan sponsors’ ability and flexibility to design employee benefit plans to suit the needs of their lines of business and employee populations.
+- Maintaining plan sponsors’ ability and flexibility to design employee benefit plans to suit the needs of their business and employee populations.